 Asking an employee to take an exit interview survey prior to their exit interview is also a great way to get feedback that an offboarding interview normally wouldn’t provide.
 For some people, it’s easier to express feelings and thoughts in writing than in person.
 By allowing to elaborate on their thoughts about the company and what changes it could benefit from, you might receive much more in-depth answers from employee exit survey questions than from the exit interview.

 If you ask employees to take an anonymous employee exit survey, this can help gather ideas about what types of exit interview survey questions you should ask all employee offboarding interviews.
 It will also help employees feel more comfortable being candid with their answers because they’re anonymous.
 You can then use this anonymous feedback to make improvements at your workplace.

 Here are some employee exit survey questions you can use to create your own exit interview survey template.

-Now that you have some employee exit survey examples, you can create your own survey using employee exit survey software like SurveyPlanet.
-SurveyPlanet gives you access to dozens of templates, beautiful themes and everything you need to create an effective employee exit survey.
-Create your own questions or use our employee exit survey template to save time.
+Now that you have an employee exit survey template, you can create your own survey using employee exit survey software like SurveyPlanet, which provides access to dozens of templates, beautiful themes, and everything you need to create an effective employee exit survey.
+Create specific questions or use our employee exit survey templates to save time.